ScaleIT-Org/documentation/source/appguideline.md

 Go to your internet browser and check ```localhost:3000```
 ____
 ###### - ASP.NET
-Clone the ASP.NET-Backend template:
+Clone the ASP.NET-backend template:
 ```
 #ASP.NET
 git clone git@github.com:ScaleIT-Org/dotnet-api-backend-skeleton.git
 ```
-go into the root of the newly created folder and resolve the asp.net project dependencies:
+Go into the root of the newly created folder and resolve the asp.net project dependencies:
 ```
 dotnet restore
 ```
-the next step is similar to with the nodejs version.
+The next step is similar to the nodejs version.
 To resolve the dependencies for your frontend execute:
 ```
 npm install
 ```
-as next step you need to build the frontend.
+Then, you need to build the frontend.
 The ionic scripts to transform the typescripts are executed during the dotnet build process.
 Just run the following simple command:
 ```
 dotnet build
 ```